Lexxeous/technical_references/Assembly/x86_64/Intel/README.md

 `xchg <reg_name> <reg_name>` is a `nop`

-`ret` simply sets the instruction pointer and returns.
-It transfers control to the return address located on the stack.
-DO NOT USE `ret` in the middle of a program, especially if you have not cleaned up the stack!!!
+`ret` pops a value off the top of the stack (a call's return address) and sets the instruction pointer (`rip`) to this value.
+It transfers control to the return address located on the stack. **DO NOT USE** `ret` in the middle of a program, especially if you have not cleaned up the stack!

 `leave` puts the base pointer (`esp`/`rsp`) back on the stack (`esp`/`rsp`).